nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ### What the Whole Book is About

+_Note that the unity of a book is highly corelated with how well you enumerate its major parts (see next section), the two rules go hand in hand._

 State the unity of the whole book in a single sentence, or at most a few sentences.
 Basically the theme or the main point.

 There is only one way to know that you have succeeded.
 You must be able to tell yourself or anybody else what the unity is, and in a few words.
 (If it requires too many words, you have not seen the unity but a multiplicity.)
 Do not be satisfied with “feeling the unity” that you cannot express.
 The reader who says, “I know what it is, but I just can’t say it,” probably does not even fool himself.